HarishHary/blink/docs/internals/controller-runtime.md

 - `Heartbeat.ReadyGeneration` - what the executor's projection holds live.

 They differ when a generation is received but not yet adopted; under `ProjectionCommitExternal` the gap is the plugin runtime fetching binaries.
 See [Executor reporting](snapshot-runtime.md#executor-reporting).

+`Apply` overwrites `LastError` only when the report carries a heartbeat or a new error of its own, so an applied-only report keeps the last heartbeat's diagnosis and a healthy heartbeat clears it. `Applied` alone advances `ReadyGeneration` without touching availability.

 Reports arrive every `executorReportInterval` (30s, a quarter of the stale threshold), and on any change to either generation, reader availability, or reader liveness.